pm0kjp/R-at-CAR/chapter5.md

 *** =instructions
 We've given you all the previous code that connects you to the database.
-You need to create an R object titled mRNA that contains all the items (use SELECT *) from the table all_mrna.
+You need to create an R object titled adhdHome that contains all the items (use SELECT *) from the table adhd\_home\_cleaned.
 Note that in table names (and other names -- column names, database names, etc.), capitalization matters!

-Once you populate the table mRNA, please do the following:
+Once you populate the table adhdHome, please do the following:

 - View the first few rows, using head()
-- Create a table that shows the values of the `strand` column (use `table()`)
+- Create a table that shows the values of the `q1` column (use `table()`)

 *** =hint